Government Engineering College, Barton Hill: Library

 The central library of the college houses 8000 books and periodicals including international journals and magazines.
 The process of fully computerizing the library, undertaken as a joint venture by the library and the IT department of the college using only free software has been completed.
 The campus has a subscription to online journals from American Society of Mechanical Engineers (ASME) and IEEE.

-Being centrally placed, the students of the college can also conveniently make use of other libraries in the city such as the University Library, the Public Library and the British Council Library, all of which are a walking distance within a radius of 2 km from the campus.
+The students of the college can also make use of other libraries in the city such as the University Library, the Public Library and the British Council Library, all of which are a walking distance within a radius of 2 km from the campus.

 Connectivity

 Three 100 MBPS broadband connect the campus to the web.10 Gbit/s optical fibre network connects the entire campus.
 Students and faculty are provided access to the Internet through a protected WiFi network.
 The college hosts a terminal of the EDUSAT educational communications satellite.